ghcn345/Stock-Market-Prediction/README.md

 ## Data Collection
-Collected data from three different web sources by using webscraping or API calls.
+Data was collected from three different web sources by API calls or Web Scraping.

-- [Quarterly Report](https://finance.yahoo.com/quote/AAPL/financials?p=AAPL) for Classification by Web Scrapping
+- [Quarterly Report](https://finance.yahoo.com/quote/AAPL/financials?p=AAPL) for Classification by Web Scrapping.
-- [Yahoo Finance](https://github.com/ranaroussi/yfinance) and [IEX API](https://iexcloud.io) for Time Series data by API calls
+- [Yahoo Finance](https://github.com/ranaroussi/yfinance) and [IEX API](https://iexcloud.io) for Time Series by API calls.
-- Twitter for sentimental data
+- Twitter for sentimental data by VADER.

 ## Exploratory Data Analysis

-- Fundamental data was cleaned and formatted into a Pandas DataFrame.
-- Time series data was downloaded as daily data then resampled into weekly and monthly intervals.
-- Sentimental data was formatted into a Pandas DataFrame.

-Trade Strategy: local minimum to buy, local maximum to sell, other time to hold.
+- Quarterly Report data was cleaned and analyzed.
+A simple Trade Strategy wad made: local minimum of the price to buy, local maximum of the price to sell, and all other time to hold.
+- Time series data was joined with Quarterly Report data.
+The missing data for weekends and holidays was filled by interpolation method.
+The missing data of exogenous features was filled by propagating nearest valid observation backward/forward to next valid observation.
+- Using TF-IDF for feature extraction in Sentiment Analysis.

 ![graph](/images/trade.jpeg)